 Select this location with the projector suspended upside-down from the ceiling in front of the screen.

-Purchase the BenQ Projector Ceiling Mounting Kit from your dealer to mount your projector on the ceiling.
+Purchase the BenQ projector ceiling mount kit from your dealer to mount your projector on the ceiling.

-Set Front Ceiling in the SYSTEM SETUP: Basic > Projector Position menu after you turn the projector on.
+Set Front Ceiling after you turn the projector on.